Small Town Parades

 My favorite parades are those in small communities.
 The parade in our town is only two blocks long and lasts about 20 minutes, but we always arrive early so we can get a front row seat.
 We don’t want to miss those great family floats!

 Having a family float in a local parade can be a fun activity for your family reunion.
 It’s also a great way for Grandma and Grandpa to show off their posterity.
 The Brown family counted all their posterity and celebrated by building the family float pictured below.

 #1.
 Be sure to register your float with the parade committee in advance.
 Find out the specifics about entering before you begin building your parade float.
 Some parades have restrictions about throwing candy or passing out flyers so find out the rules and safety requirements.

 #5.
 Last of all, be sure you have a safe driver for your float.
 Grandpa is a good option if he doesn’t already have an assignment.
-After you have put your family reunion float together with crepe paper, balloons and staples all that’s left is to add your family.
+After you have put your family reunion float together with crepe paper, balloons and staples, all that’s left is to add your family.